 Well, before I share that with you, I need to lay out some things out first.

 1. I put WAAAY too much into my blender jug

-If you’ve ready my “green ploppie” post, you’ll know that I like to be efficient.
+If you’ve read my “green ploppie” notes below, you’ll know that I like to be efficient.

 So I jam as much as humanly possible into my blender jug.

 I don’t necessarily recommend this, because it means you’re way over the “max fill” line and you’re working your blender quite hard.